-These particulars were taken from a few items written in the Craft Lodge (The Minutes consist of notes written in the margin of the register The references to R.A.
+These particulars were taken from a few items written in the Craft Lodge Minutes.
+(The Minutes consist of notes written in the margin of the register of attendance.)
+The references to R.A.
 Masonry only cover the period Dec.
-21, of attendance.)
-1778, to March 10th, 1779.
+21, 1778, to March 10th, 1779.

 Bro.
 Culmer, in a paper on R.A.
-Masonry, read in 1937 at Faversham, says:- especially during the Napoleonic Crisis.
+Masonry, read in 1937 at Faversham, says:-

+"This regiment (Scotch Greys) was probably stationed in Faversham or Ospringe for some weeks.
+Situate on the high road to London (Watling Street) it was a halting place for regiments on on the march, and companies were sometimes here for several weeks, especially during the Napoleonic Crisis.
 Many regiments had Lodges connected with them and it is easily understood how these Masons probably visited Craft Lodges and the exaltations were suggested and carried out by Dispensation on December 21st and following the regular Lodge meetings on the other dates.
 It must be remembered that Scottish Masonry under which the Scotch regiment held its warrant, was allied to the 'Ancients' and therefore included much of the R.A.
 Ritual among its Craft working'.